rpm-software-management/distribution-gpg-keys/README.md

 # distribution-gpg-keys

-Collection of GPG keys used in Linux Distributions
+GPG keys used by various Linux distributions to sign packages.

+## Keys for

+ * centos
+ * epel
+ * fedora
+ * redhat
+ * rpmfusion